 At least one spouse must have resided in the state of Michigan for at least 180 days and in the county in which the complaint for divorce is filed for at least 10 days prior to filing.

 No matter where you are in the divorce process, from contemplating the pros and cons of divorce to facing a complaint for divorce your spouse has already filed, you can benefit from knowledgeable advice and guidance.
 Our goal is to help you through the process with as little stress as possible, while protecting your future, your finances and your relationship with your children.

-Attorney Tara L. Sharp will take the time to explain your legal rights and options in detail, ensure that you know what to expect as your divorce case moves forward, and ensure that all of your questions are answered in a timely manner.
+Our attorneys will take the time to explain your legal rights and options in detail, ensure that you know what to expect as your divorce case moves forward, and ensure that all of your questions are answered in a timely manner.

 A Passionate Advocate When You Need One

 Though we always prefer to resolve a divorce case as peacefully as possible for the sake of everyone involved, we recognize that sometimes it’s necessary to fight for your rights.
-When protecting your interests means litigating your divorce case, Attorney Sharp is prepared to aggressively represent your best interests with regard to property, spousal maintenance, child support, custody of your children and other issues of importance to you.
+When protecting your interests means litigating your divorce case, Attorney Sharp and Storm are prepared to aggressively represent your best interests with regard to property, spousal maintenance, child support, custody of your children and other issues of importance to you.

 Our goal is to help you through this difficult transition in the manner that best serves you, so that you can embark on the next phase of your life with the confidence and security you need.

 You can take the first step right now.
 Just call 269-978-6560.
 The initial consultation is free.